rolc/fdacq/README.md

 ### Constraints ###

 The system only currently collects data for Stocks and ETFs, though I am working on adding Currencies, Spot Commodities and Bitcoin.
-No plans are yet in the works for Futures or Options, Warrants or Mutual Funds.
+No plans are yet in the works for Futures, Options, Warrants or Mutual Funds.